NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     ``<output prefix>-DRG.tif``.

 --errorimage
     Write an additional image, whose values represent the triangulation ray intersection error in meters (the closest distance between the rays emanating from the two cameras corresponding to the same point on the ground).
 Filename is ``<output prefix>-IntersectionErr.tif``.
+If stereo triangulation was done with the option ``--compute-error-vector``, this intersection error will instead have 3 bands, corresponding to the coordinates of that vector (:numref:`triangulation_options`).

 -t, --output-filetype <string (default: tif)>
     Specify the output file type.